CambridgeSystematics/SS4A-Tompkins/content/collections/pages/home.md

             content:
               -
                 type: paragraph
+                attrs:
+                  textAlign: left
                 content:
                   -
                     type: text
                     text: 'Many of the crashes occur during the workday or the daily commute.'
       -
         type: paragraph
+        attrs:
+          textAlign: left
         content:
           -
             type: text
-            text: 'The following charts provide crash data on fatalities and serious injuries within Tompkins County, which is being used in the analysis to help develop the Tompkins County Join Safety Action Plan.'
+            text: 'The following charts provide crash data on fatalities and serious injuries within Tompkins County, which is being used in the analysis to help develop the Tompkins County Joint Safety Action Plan.'
     type: callout
     enabled: true
+    background: gettyimages-1968945980.webm
+    icon: list-bullet-streamline
+  -
+    id: lvfoy79b
+    type: charts
+    enabled: true
 updated_by: b996fbb7-6158-4be5-b58b-7f5ccae6509f
-updated_at: 1713990646
+updated_at: 1714079979
 ---